Thomas Bull Memorial Park

 Horse show rings and show shelter: An approved permit and Certificate of Insurance with coverage of at least one million dollars of liability coverage is required.
 The Certificate shall name the County of Orange as additional insured for all events.
 Complete clean-up of the stalls and removal of straw, shavings and manure will be the responsibility of the show manager.
 Show sponsors will be responsible for providing dumpsters or roll-offs for stall shavings, manure, etc. and emptying same, as well as port-a-john units.

-David A. Pardy Tennis Center: Six fast dry Har-Tru courts are available for daily play from approximately Memorial Day to Labor Day, weather permitting.
-After Labor Day the courts will be open for limited hours as posted.
-For group/league reservations, please call 845-457-4910.
+David A. Pardy Tennis Center: Six fast dry Har-Tru courts are available for daily play from approximately Memorial Day to Columbus Day weekend, weather permitting.
+For info and group/league reservations, please click below:

 Fishing: Fish are stocked annually in the pond for everyone’s fishing enjoyment at no charge.
 Bring your own equipment and bait.
 Fishing